422 Bath Road

 Lollipop Azalea is covered in stunning clusters of lightly-scented white trumpet-shaped flowers with shell pink overtones and a creamy white blotch at the ends of the branches from mid to late spring before the leaves.
 It has green deciduous foliage.
 The narrow leaves turn an outstanding red in the fall.

 Lollipop Azalea is an open multi-stemmed deciduous shrub with an upright spreading habit of growth.
 Its relatively coarse texture can be used to stand it apart from other landscape plants with finer foliage.

 This is a relatively low maintenance shrub, and should only be pruned after flowering to avoid removing any of the current season's flowers.
 It has no significant negative characteristics.

 Lollipop Azalea is recommended for the following landscape applications;

 - Container Planting

 Lollipop Azalea will grow to be about 3 feet tall at maturity, with a spread of 5 feet.
 It has a low canopy.
 It grows at a slow rate, and under ideal conditions can be expected to live for 40 years or more.

 Lollipop Azalea makes a fine choice for the outdoor landscape, but it is also well-suited for use in outdoor pots and containers.
 With its upright habit of growth, it is best suited for use as a 'thriller' in the 'spiller-thriller-filler' container combination; plant it near the center of the pot, surrounded by smaller plants and those that spill over the edges.
+It is even sizeable enough that it can be grown alone in a suitable container.
 Note that when grown in a container, it may not perform exactly as indicated on the tag - this is to be expected.
 Also note that when growing plants in outdoor containers and baskets, they may require more frequent waterings than they would in the yard or garden.